elbruno/ws-add-ai-to-net-apps/README.md

 [![Twitter: elbruno](https://img.shields.io/twitter/follow/elbruno.svg?style=social)](https://twitter.com/elbruno)
 ![GitHub: elbruno](https://img.shields.io/github/followers/elbruno?style=social)

 Welcome to the Adding AI to Your Existing .NET Apps Workshop.
-This repository contains a set of .NET projects to demostrate how to add AI to a common .NET scenario: Winform as front end app, and an WebAPI as backend.
+This repository contains a set of .NET projects to demostrate how to add AI to a common .NET scenario: **Winform as front end app, and an WebAPI as backend**.

+These are the different steps included in the workshop:

+1. Standard Winform + API NET Chat App
+2. Add Azure OpenAI GPT-4o to support chat (text)
+3. Add Azure OpenAI GPT-4o to support chat + image (text)
+4. Add Phi-3 to support chat using ONNX (text)
+5. Add Phi-3 to support chat + image using ONNX (text)
+6. Add Phi-3 to support chat using Ollama in docker(text)
+7. Add Cache using Semantic Memory, local in Memory
+8. Add Cache using Semantic Memory, store in Azure AI Search
+9. Add RAG using Azure AI Search
+10. Add Aspire Dashboard using OTLP endpoint

 ## Prerequisites

 Before running the sample, ensure you have the following installed:

 - **[.NET 8](https://dotnet.microsoft.com/en-us/download)**: Make sure you have the latest version of .NET installed on your machine.

 - **[Visual Studio or Visual Studio Code](https://visualstudio.microsoft.com/downloads/)**: You will need an IDE or code editor capable of running .NET projects.
 Visual Studio or Visual Studio Code are recommended.

-- **[Azure OpenAI Services](https://learn.microsoft.com/azure/ai-services/openai/overview)**: To GPT-4o as the model to support the chat, you need to have access to Azure OpenAI Services and create and deploy a GPT-4o model. .
+- **[Azure OpenAI Services](https://learn.microsoft.com/azure/ai-services/openai/overview)**: To GPT-4o as the model to support the chat, you need to have access to Azure OpenAI Services and create and deploy a GPT-4o model.

 - **[Ollama](https://ollama.com/download)**: To use Phi-3 as local model with Ollama, you need to have ollama installed.

-- **[Docker Desktop](https://www.docker.com/products/docker-desktop/)**: To use Phi-3 as local model with Ollama, you need to have ollama installed.
+- **[Docker Desktop](https://www.docker.com/products/docker-desktop/)**: To use Phi-3 as local model with Ollama, you need to have docker installed.

+    - **[Ollama in Docker](https://ollama.com/blog/ollama-is-now-available-as-an-official-docker-image)**.
+Follow the link steps to install ollama in Docker.

+    - **[Aspire Dashboard in Docker](https://www.aspiredashboard.com/)**.
+Follow the link steps to install the Aspire Dashboard in Docker.

 ### Project Secrets

 The `chat-server` project uses .NET User Secrets to access remote resources like Azure OpenAI Services or Azure AI Search.

 Follow these steps to add the secrets to the project.

 1. Open a terminal and navigate to the `chat-server` project.